Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Formulation

 where $E=\pi^{-1/2}\exp(-\z^2)$, $\z=|\z_i|=(\zeta_j^2)^{1/2}$, and $\dd \bm{\z}$ is a short-hand notation of $\dd \z_1 \dd \z_2 \dd \z_3$.
 The auxiliary functions associated with the potential are given by

 Here, $\alpha$ represents the dimensionless reference density corresponding to Eq.~\eqref{eq:ref-density}.
-In the following, we use $k$ in place of $\Kn$ [Eq.~\eqref{eq:bgk-nd-d}] for notational simplicity.
+Once the functional form of the potential $\psid$ is specified, Eq.~\eqref{eq:bgk-nd} forms a system of equations for unknown functions $\phi$, $\omega$, $u_i$, and $\tau$, while $U$, $\alpha$, and $k$ are external parameters.
+In the following, we use $k$ in place of $\Kn$ [see Eq.~\eqref{eq:bgk-nd-d}] for notational simplicity.
 The usual BGK model is formally recovered by setting $U=0$ and $\alpha = 1$.
 The boundary condition is linearized in the same manner as